 Norton Children’s Hospital is the pediatric teaching hospital for the University of Louisville School of Medicine.
 Our physicians are training the next generation of pediatric specialists.

 We’ll determine the severity of your child’s SMA disease and create a treatment plan that minimizes risk, so your child can get back to being a kid.

 Our multidisciplinary team, in partnership with the Muscular Dystrophy Association (MDA), sees patients in a single clinic for multiple specialties, including neurology, pulmonology, orthopedics, physical therapy, occupational therapy and speech therapy.

 What Is Spinal Muscular Atrophy?

-SMA is a genetic disorder that affects the part of the nervous system responsible for carrying signals from the spinal cord to muscles.
-As a result, the muscles are weak and shrink (called atrophy).
-SMA affects muscles that control movements of the arms and legs, as well as breathing and posture.
+SMA is a genetic disease that affects the part of the nervous system responsible for carrying signals from the spinal cord to muscles.
+As a result, the muscles are weak and shrink (atrophy).
+SMA disease affects muscles that control movement of the arms and legs, as well as breathing and posture.

-There are different types of SMA, each with a different level of severity.
-Children with more severe forms typically start to show weakness in infancy.
+There are different types of SMA disease, each with a different level of severity.
+Children with more severe forms typically start to show weakness when they are babies.
 Children with other forms may not have symptoms until their teen years or into adulthood.

-SMA can cause weakness in the muscles that aid in breathing, requiring the child to have assistance with breathing and coughing.
+SMA disease can cause weakness in the muscles that aid in breathing, requiring the child to need assistance with breathing and coughing.
 Our team may prescribe noninvasive breathing devices, such as a CPAP (continuous positive airway pressure) or BiPAP (bilevel positive airway pressure) device.
-Additional support may include placement of a tracheostomy (a hole in the breathing tube) and use of a ventilator.
+Additional support may include placement of a tracheostomy (an opening in the neck for placement of a breathing tube) and use of a ventilator.